 “It’s time to address poverty, mental health, and the plight of the homeless head-on as a social issue and not a criminal issue,” says State Senator Liu.
 “Citing homeless people for resting in a public space can lead to their rejection for jobs, education loans, and housing, further denying them a pathway out of poverty.”

-A recent report by the UC Berkeley School of Law Policy Advocacy Clinic suggests that the number of anti-homeless laws passed by California municipalities has risen sharply in recent years.
+A recent report by the UC Berkeley School of Law Policy Advocacy Clinic (2016 update) suggests that the number of anti-homeless laws passed by California municipalities has risen sharply in recent years.
 In total, the 58 researched in the study have enacted at least 500 anti-homeless – nearly nine laws per city on average.
 These laws prohibit the same activities at SB 608 aims to protect.

 “Everyone sleeps, eats, and sits, but only some get tickets or go to jail for it,” says Paul Boden of the Western Regional Advocacy Project, which coordinates the coalition of 140 organizations across the state that is supporting the Right to Rest Act.
 “Criminalization only makes things worse for people living on the streets.
 We applaud Senator Liu’s leadership, and looked forward to working with her in protecting the civil rights of homeless individuals and refocusing attention on solutions the end homelessness.”